ShivaanshSingh/Linkly_sh/LOGOUT_FEATURE.md

 # Logout Feature Documentation

 ## Overview
-The Linkly app now has a comprehensive logout feature with multiple access points and enhanced user experience.
+The Vynco app now has a comprehensive logout feature with multiple access points and enhanced user experience.

 ## Features